-1. Choose and validate a topic
+1. Choose and Validate a Topic

 In addition to using the validation sources we recommend, such as Google keyword planner, Amazon and Youtube, here are some recommendations:

-- Beginner is best
+- Beginner Courses are best

 - Benefits are better

 You may have a topic in mind, but you have to ask, what benefits will my students walk away with after taking this course?
 Are those benefits valuable and worth their time and money?
 With each of your topics, list out the benefits clearly.
 Articulate how long it will take to learn the skill that you are teaching and what is the benefit.
-Think of it in terms of a course title such as “Create a kick butt press release in 90 minutes for $29.”
+Think of it in terms of a course title such as “Create a kick ass press release in 90 minutes for $29.”

 This will also help you later on when you decide on your course title and write your course description.
 Fill in the blanks: “By the end of my course students will be able to ____________.”